Skip to main content

 Management of resources

-The financial management made by public educational institutions is in line with the exercise of their own autonomy, but must always comply with what is established by Organic Law 2/2006 on Education (LOE) and the specific regulations of every Education Administration, or of their governing bodies.
+The economic management carried out by public institutions is part of the exercise of their autonomy, but always within the limits established by the legislation in force.
 Thus, public educational institutions may, in accordance with the conditions established by each Education Administration, undertake the following management competences:

 • acquiring goods;